chipsalliance/caliptra-rtl/docs/CaliptraHardwareSpecification.md

 #### Non-maskable interrupts

-<TODO> 0p8 describe a register bank that may be used to dynamically configure the NMI reset vector. (i.e., where the PC resets to).
+Caliptra's RISC-V processor has access to an internal register that allows configuration of the NMI vector.
+When an NMI occurs, the program counter jumps to the address indicated by the contents of this register.
+For more information, see [NMI Vector](https://chipsalliance.github.io/caliptra-rtl/main/internal-regs/?p=clp.soc_ifc_reg.internal_nmi_vector).

 #### External interrupts